 So even though Gunnars and Gamma Ray sound very good, they weren’t exactly what I was looking for.
 Now what do I do?

 Back to the internet.
 I found lots of cheap and nasty so called blue light reducing computer glasses on the internet from as little as £9.95 When I looked into them in more detail, the reviews were terrible.
 The frames were flimsy and very poor, the anti glare sounded to be of such poor quality it would be a waste of time having it, and they only reduced a very small amount of blue light.
 My eyes are very valuable to me.
-I wanted 100% protection against blue light not just 35% as some were offering.
+I wanted good protection from blue light not just 5% as some were offering.
 I could buy these glasses in bulk for as little as £2 a pair from China.
 I value my eyes too much to even consider using anything of this quality, and doubt they’d be any good anyway.

 Cheap, poor quality glasses are never a good idea, but seemed to be the only option left.
 So now what?

 The obvious answer to me was to create my own brand of